-Two alleles of the HTT gene are located on two different 4 number of chromosomes.
+Two alleles of the HTT gene are located on two different 4 numbers of chromosomes.
 If a single mutated allele is present on chromosome number 4, the individual suffers from the disease.

-If one of the two parents are affected, the chance of the inheritance of the disease is 50% in offspring.
+If one of the two parents is affected, the chance of the inheritance of the disease is 50% in offspring.

 See image 1 below:

-Although the disease is often characterised under non-mendelian inheritance, still the dominant allele is capable of causing full mutation.
+Although the disease is often characterized under non-mendelian inheritance (due to the role of triplet repeats in the disease), still the dominant allele is capable of causing full mutation.

 Huntington’s disease facts: